zheland/try-specialize/README.md

 }
 ```

-You can also check out a more comprehensive example that implements custom
+For a more comprehensive example, see the [`examples/encode.rs`], which
-data encoders and decoders with customizable per-type encoding and decoding
+implements custom data encoders and decoders with per-type encoding and
-errors and optimized byte array encoding and decoding.
-The full example is
+decoding errors and optimized byte array encoding and decoding.
-available at at: [`examples/encode.rs`].
-The part of the example related to the `Encode` implementation for a slice:
+The part of this example related to the `Encode` implementation for a slice:
 ```rust
 // ...